breno-hof/lies-discord-bot/README.md

 # lies-discord-bot
- A discord bot to draw lane, champions, and players
+ A discord bot to draw league of legends's lane, champions, and players